Pierre Le Gros the Younger: Stanislas Kostka

-The figure still moves to this day, and much of the effect is due to the aura created with the staging.
-The site is not something one would stumble across by accident like a chapel in a church, one has to seek it out.
-A visitor would enter the quiet, dimly lit rooms carefully with a sense of apprehension and awe, and then see the striking silhouette of a motionless life size figure on a bed, approachable without a barrier.
+The figure continues to attract visitors, with much of its impact shaped by its staging.
+The site is not encountered incidentally, as one might find a chapel within a church, but must be intentionally sought out.
+Visitors enter quiet, dimly lit rooms before encountering the silhouette of a life-size figure lying on a bed, displayed without a barrier.
 (Note: The Cappellette di San Stanislao (little chapels of Saint Stanislas), as they were called, looked quite different when Le Gros' figure was first placed there.
 Later findings indicated a slightly different location of his death, in the adjacent corridor, and lead to the first transformation of the Cappellette in 1732–33 by erecting an altar on the real spot and opening up the wall behind the statue.
 In the 19th century, the Cappellette were again remodelled and a painting by Tommaso Minardi placed over the saint's head in 1825, replacing some previous fresco paintings.
 The situation we see today was created in 1888–89 when the novitiate was partly demolished and the Cappellette reconstructed, using old materials, but turned 180°.)

 It is astonishing that one of the first things a first time visitor mentions is that Kostka looks so lifelike when, in fact, the statue couldn't be more artificial.
 Head, hands, feet and pillows are of white Carrara marble, the thin shirt is of a different white stone and the habit is of a black stone at the time known as "paragone".
 The saint's head would originally have been emphasised by a nimbus, he held an image of the Madonna in his left hand and a large crucifix would have extended from his right hand into the crook of his right elbow.
 Stanislas would be looking at the crucified Christ with eyes already delirious.
 With the large crucifix missing, an important iconographic dimension is lost today, i.e. the connection between Stanislas and Christ (similar to the statue of St. Francis Xavier of the same time) which would also round up the composition.
 (Note: The halo and the original Madonna image and crucifix are lost.
 Since the hands obviously held something, the custodians placed a variety of different objects in them over the years, from a rosary to a small crucifix to flowers etc. This might vary from one visit to the Cappellette to the next.)
 The mattress, bed cover with bronze fringes and bed step are from coloured ornamental stones common to Roman baroque art but used in a highly original and effective manner.